 Is there anything else I should know as a buyer?

 Yes, we ask that you receive a pre-approval letter or letter of commitment from a lender before making any offers on a home.
-Be sure it is a pre-approval letter and not a pre-qualification letter.

 What is the difference between a pre-approval letter and a pre-qualifying letter?